nb-systems/Cordova-Framework/README.md

 ##
 ### Contributing
 ##
-Best practice in contributing this project is to fork them.
+Best practice in contributing this project is to <i>fork</i> them.
 Please make sure your push and / or pull request are send to the <a href="https://github.com/nb-systems/Cordova-Framework/tree/developer" title="developer-branch">`developer-branch`</a> of this project, so we can check you request and push it to the <a href="https://github.com/nb-systems/Cordova-Framework/tree/master" title="master-branch">`master-branch`</a>.
+A <i>fork</i> is a copy of a repository.
+Forking a repository allows you to freely experiment with changes without affecting the original project.
+More information about <i>forks</i> you can read <a href="https://help.github.com/en/articles/fork-a-repo" title="Read more...">here...</a>

 For more information about contributing on this project, please read our contributing guidline (<a href="CONTRIBUTING.md" title="Contributing">`CONTRIBUTING.md`</a>).